 In our Global Operations segment, we manufacture and source production of substantially all of our toy and game products.
-The Company owns and operates manufacturing facilities in East Longmeadow, Massachusetts and Waterford, Ireland.
-Sourcing of our other production is done through unrelated manufacturers in various Far East countries, principally China, using a Hong Kong based whollyowned subsidiary operation for quality control and order coordination purposes.
+We own and operate manufacturing facilities in East Longmeadow, Massachusetts and Waterford, Ireland.
+Sourcing of our other production is done through unrelated manufacturers in various Far East countries, principally China, using a Hong Kong based wholly-owned subsidiary operation for quality control and order coordination purposes.